 - Clinicaltrials.gov.
-Pediatric study in children and adolescents with severe plaque psoriasis.
-Available at: https://clinicaltrials.gov/ct2/show/NCT02471144.
+A study of tildrakizumab in pediatric subjects with chronic plaque psoriasis.
+Available at: https://clinicaltrials.gov/ct2/show/NCT03997786.
 Accessed 14 May 2020.

 Developed by EPG Health for Medthority.
 This content has been developed independently of the sponsor Novartis Pharma AG, who have had no editorial input into the content.
 EPG Health received unrestricted educational funding from the sponsor in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.